hemanta212/Nepali-news-portal-kbd/README.md

       export EMAIL='your_email@something.com'
       export EMAIL_PASSWORD='your password'

-Make sure PosgresProduction is imported in manage.py and flask_final/__init__.py files.

-Now run
+  * Note: EMAIL and EMAIL_PASSWORD are only required for password reset functionality!

+* Run

     pip install -r requirements.txt

-After that,
+* After that,

+  if migrations folder is present

+    python manage.py db upgrade

+  otherwise

     python manage.py db init
     python manage.py db migrate
     python manage.py db upgrade

-Finally run the application with.
+* Finally run the application with.

     python manage.py runserver

-Website will be at http://localhost:5000 load it in your browser.
+* Website will be at http://localhost:5000 load it in your browser.